ucsc-cgp/training-resources/WDL/README.md

-### Using the scatter() function to perform a task on every X in an array {#using-the-scatter-function-to-perform-a-task-on-every-x-in-an-array}
+### Using the scatter function to perform a task on every X in an array
 * "I want to do something on every file in an array."
 * "I want something like a for loop."
 * "I want to parallelize a process."